isomerpages/nlb-biblioasia/_holding-area/New Books on Singapore History.md

 #### **The Blue Mosque of Singapore and a Peek into the Migrant Muslim Community from Kerala**
 by Mohamed Nasim Abdul Rahim

-Mohamed Nasim Abdul Rahim, 204 pages
+Mohamed Nasim Abdul Rahim (2022), 204 pages
 <br>
 Call no. RSING 297.355957 MOH